raptowl/dotfiles/README.md

 # DOTFILES

-This repository is hosting my config files and self-made scripts.
+This repository is hosting my configuration files and self-made scripts.

 ## How To Install

-If you would like to use this repository, please prepare at least one command from these commands.
+If you would like to try this repository, please prepare at least one command from these commands.
 ```
 git
 wget